What to Expect During a Home Inspection

 by Kristie Wheeles

-Buying a home is one of the biggest investments you’ll ever make, and the home inspection is one of the most important steps in the process.
-It helps buyers understand the true condition of a property before closing — and gives sellers a chance to address issues before they become deal breakers.
-Whether you’re buying or selling, here’s what you can expect during a home inspection.
+Buying a home is one of the biggest investments you will ever make, and the home inspection is one of the most important steps in the process.
+It helps buyers understand the true condition of a property before closing and gives sellers a chance to address issues before they become deal breakers.
+Whether you are buying or selling, here is what you can expect during a home inspection.

-A home inspection is a thorough evaluation of a property’s condition, typically conducted by a licensed inspector.
-It’s usually scheduled after an offer is accepted but before closing.
+A home inspection is a thorough evaluation of a property’s condition, usually conducted by a licensed inspector.
+It is typically scheduled after an offer is accepted but before closing.
 The inspector examines all major systems and components of the home to identify potential repairs or safety concerns.

 During a typical home inspection, the inspector will review key areas of the property, including:

-• Plumbing – Checking for leaks, water pressure, and functional drainage.
+• Plumbing – Checking for leaks, water pressure, and proper drainage

-The entire inspection usually takes 2–4 hours, depending on the size and condition of the home.
+Inspections usually take 2 to 4 hours depending on the size and condition of the home.

 • For buyers: The report helps you decide whether to move forward, renegotiate, or request repairs.